Generic name: Medroxyprogesterone Injection (intramuscular) [ me-DROKS-ee-proe-JES-te-rone ]

-- If you are 65 or older, use Depo-Provera with care.
+- If you are 65 or older, use Depo-Provera (medroxyprogesterone injection (intramuscular)) with care.
 You could have more side effects.

-- If you will be trying to get pregnant, it may take some time after your last dose of this medicine to get pregnant.
+- If you will be trying to get pregnant, it may take some time after your last dose of Depo-Provera (medroxyprogesterone injection (intramuscular)) to get pregnant.
 Talk with your doctor.

 How is this medicine (Depo-Provera) best taken?

-Use Depo-Provera as ordered by your doctor.
+Use Depo-Provera (medroxyprogesterone injection (intramuscular)) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - It is given as a shot into a muscle.